dwking2000/cosigner/cosigner-core/README.md

     - Needs to filter or needs to be broken into instanced copies
   - [Done] PrepareTransaction(Currency, FromUser, FromAddress, To, Amount)
     - Needs validation
-    - Heimdal servers need to communicate with each other
+    - cosigner servers need to communicate with each other
   - [Done] ApproveTransaction(Currency, TransactionID)
   - [Done] SubmitTransaction(TransactionID)
 - Authorization and logging is not implemented yet.